Learn how to troubleshoot and resolve the "illegal base64 data at input" error when creating Secrets in Kubernetes.

 4. Handling Special Characters:

 Ensure your encoding method handles special characters correctly.
-The base64
+The base64 command used above should handle most cases.

-5. Using kubectl create secret generic
+5. Using kubectl create secret generic:

 This command simplifies Secret creation and automatically handles encoding: